 Safe Beaches & Shellfish

-We use a collaborative process in which resource managers participate in defining problems, identifying research needs, interpreting results, and designing solutions.
+Building on a tradition of durable partnerships with diverse stakeholders, researchers collaborated with all levels of government, the private sector, tribal communities, non-governmental organizations, and citizen scientists.
+The collaborative process allowed resource managers to participate in defining problems, identifying research needs, interpreting results, and designing solutions.